Emergent Workload Inequality in Collective Excavation: Supplemental Information

 \subsection{Results of full parameter sweeps in CA simulation}

-As denoted in Figure \ref{fig:sim3}, only some model parameters have a measurable effect on resultant Gini coefficient trends.
-Here, we vary each parameter individually, and report the change in mean Gini coefficient for each combination of parameters.
+Only some CA model parameters have a measurable effect on resultant Gini coefficient trends.
+Here, we vary each parameter individually and report the change in mean Gini coefficient for each combination of parameters.
 All results are shown in Figure \ref{fig:SI_gini_all_params}A-D. Trends in excavation rates for all combinations of simulation parameters are shown in Figure \ref{fig:SI_rates_allparams}.